AllisonTriage/objective-c-styleguide/README.md

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
 This does not apply to those comments used to generate documentation.

 If large amounts of legacy code are being considered for being commented out, remember that legacy code is available through version control and therefore unnecessary to keep in line.
-After the code is found to be unnecssary, simply delete it.
+After the code is found to be unnecessary, simply delete it.

 #### Apple Doc